ResourcesRecommended reading: in print and online

 Classic German Baking: The Very Best Recipes for Traditional Favorites, from Pfeffernüsse to Streuselkuchen by Luisa Weiss (Ten Speed Press, 2016).
 A beautiful book offering recipes and tips for some of Germany’s best known (and barely known) baked goods by successful blogger and author The Wednesday Chef.
 (Read my review for more.).
 In English.

 I love food magazines too.
 I’m a fully paid up member of Slow Food and receive the regular German print version of Slow Food magazine, which is published every two months.
-I also love the UK publications At The Table and Noble Rot, and whilst I’m in the US, am enjoying a year’s subscription to Saveur.
+I also love the UK publications At The Table and Noble Rot.
+In the US, I’ve been enjoying a subscription to Saveur.

-In addition to reading the food, restaurant and recipe columns of various online publications from around the globe (including Marina O’Loughlin, Diana Henry, Felicity Cloake, Fay Maschler, Jay Rayner, George Reynolds, Chris Pople, Yotam Ottolenghi, Ed Smith, Pete Wells and Hungry City), I keep regular tabs – via Bloglovin – on a very large number of food blogs and websites.
+In addition to reading the food, restaurant and recipe columns of various online publications from around the globe (including Marina O’Loughlin, Diana Henry, Felicity Cloake, Fay Maschler, Jay Rayner, George Reynolds, Yotam Ottolenghi, Pete Wells, Tom Sietsema and Hungry City), I keep regular tabs – via Bloglovin – on a very large number of food blogs and websites.
 These are some of my English-language Germany-related favourites: